ondras12345/PyAlarmClock/README.md

 A Python library for interfacing with my [AlarmClock][AlarmClock] over a serial port.

-This requires AlarmClock version >=0.5.0.
+Requires AlarmClock version >=0.5.0.

+**WARNING**: This is a really early development version and still a work-in-progress.

 ## TODO list